-9.1 Method 1 - Front fixing to fireplace surround.
+9.1 Method 1 - Cable retention and floor fixing.

-1. Make sure that the fireplace front surround area is sound enough to take the fibre / wooden wall plugs and wood screws.
-If necessary, make sound with suitable cement.
+1. Make sure that the relevant areas at the fireplace back or floor are sound enough to take the eyescrews 'M' and wood screws 'H'.
+If these areas have deteriorated due to prolonged use they should be made sound with suitable cement.